-In addition to the policies listed in Table 3, the government allowed employees in the private sector with children up to 12 years old to take parental leave for 15 days at 50% of the earnings' level or, alternatively, to have a babysitting bonus of $600 \in$ (incremented to $1000 \in$ for those working in the health system).
-We do not simulate these measures due to data unavailability but we focus instead on simulations involving the realistic take-up of these schemes.
+In addition to the policies listed in Table 3, the government allowed employees in the private sector with children up to 12 years old to take parental leave for 15 days at 50% of the earnings or, alternatively, to benefit a babysitting bonus of $600 \in$ (incremented to $1000 \in$ for those working in the health system).
+We do not simulate these measures due to the lack of information in the data.